by Aytekin Tank

-But while we’re busy journaling, hacking and upgrading ourselves toward peak performance, it’s easy to forget that our organizations could benefit from productivity improvements as well.
+But while we’re busy journaling, hacking and upgrading ourselves toward peak performance, it’s easy to forget that our organisations could benefit from productivity improvements as well.

-Improving company performance can have massive benefits, whether you’re a small business, a solopreneur, or you work in a huge global organization.
+Improving company performance can have massive benefits, whether you’re a small business, a solopreneur, or you work in a huge global organisation.

 For example, you can apply systems thinking or use the Theory of Constraints to level up your business and eliminate major roadblocks.

-If, however, you want to save time, money, and eliminate everyday headaches, there are five powerful ways to boost organizational productivity.
+If, however, you want to save time, money, and eliminate everyday headaches, there are five powerful ways to boost organisational productivity.
 We’ll cover these in just a moment.